griffinmyers/hemingway/README.md

 The parser was created using Treetop, so it might be useful to consult the [Treetop Documentation](http://treetop.rubyforge.org/syntactic_recognition.html) to learn more about the inner workings.

 Throughout you'll notice this character: `\\`.
-This is the string represntation of the `\` character.

-So if your latex is coming from a file you would just write `\emph{wookies}`, and if it were programatically coming from a string you would write `\\emph{wookies}`
+This is the string representation of the `\` character, so if your latex is coming from a file you would just write `\emph{wookies}`, and if it were programatically coming from a string you would write `\\emph{wookies}`

 ## Installation